lancehilliard/ScenarioObjects/README.md

         static IWidgetRepository WidgetRepoFake;
     }

+This noise is repeated in every scenario class.
+You can clean things up a bit with parent classes per context or story (or epic), but the fields in *those* parent classes start to duplicate themselves before long, and you can find yourself in inheritance soup in no time.

 ## With ScenarioObjects

 As you start to use ScenarioObjects, your scenario classes get much smaller and easier to read.
-Every scenario class is another opportunity to re-use a field from ScenarioObjects.
+The class below is ~70% smaller than the class above, and it does a better job of communicating the behavior that the spec is designed to protect.

     [Subject("Appliance Designer Adds Widget to Appliance")]
     public class when_user_provides_minimum_required_widget_information : ScenarioObjects {